usethesource/salix/README.md

 The type `Handle` is an opaque type representing the handler function in serializable form.
 The function `encode` uses internal magic to turn an arbitrary value into a handle.

 The reverse is also needed: turning a handle received from the client into the corresponding message as produced by the handler function.
 This is performed by interpreting `Result`s.
-Each subscription, command or handler will map to a result constructor by the client runtime.
 Such a result is then converted to a message on the server.
-Here's how the result of `targetValue` is turned into a message:
+For instance, the result of `targetValue` is represented using the `Result` constructor `string(Handle,str)`.
+Here's how such a result is turned into a message:

 	Msg toMsg(string(Handle handle, str s), &T(Handle,type[&T]) decode) =  decode(handle, #Msg(str))(s);